Open shelving has transformed from a practical storage solution into one of the most sought-after design elements in modern homes.

 Daily and Weekly Care:

-Dust regularly with microfiber cloth to prevent buildup
+- Dust regularly with a microfiber cloth to prevent buildup

 Quarterly Deep Cleaning:

-Use wood cleaner appropriate for your specific finish type
+- Use a wood cleaner appropriate for your specific finish type

 Annual Refinishing Schedule: